On the Averaged Colmez Conjecture: Introduction

 \subsubsection{Decomposition of Faltings heights}

-Let $K\subset \BC$ be a number field containing the normal closure of $E$ such that any CM abelian variety by $O_E$ has a smooth model over $O_K$.
+Let $K\subset \BC$ be a number field containing the normal closure of $E$ over $\BQ$ such that any CM abelian variety by $O_E$ has a smooth model over $O_K$.
 Let $A/K$ be a CM abelian variety of type $(O_E,\Phi)$ and $\CA/O_K$ be the smooth projective integral model.
-We want to decompose the height $h(\Phi)$ into a sum of $g$ terms $h(\Phi, \tau)$ indexed by $\tau \in \Phi$.
+Then we will decompose the height $h(\Phi)$ into a sum of $g$ terms indexed by $\tau \in \Phi$,

+where each $\bar \CN (A, \tau)$ is a hermitian line bundle over $\Spec\, O_K$.
 We will show that this height depends only on the pair $(\Phi, \tau)$ in Theorem \ref{hAtau}, and then denote it as $h(\Phi, \tau)$.
 In Theorem \ref{PhitauPsi}, we obtain

 Here $E_\Phi$ is the reflex field of $(E, \Phi)$ and $d_\Phi, d_{\Phi^c}$ are certain absolute discriminants of $\Phi, \Phi ^c$.

 Let $(\Phi_1, \Phi_2)$ be a nearby pair of CM types of $E$ in the sense that $|\Phi_1\cap \Phi_2|=g-1$.
 Let $\tau_i$ be the complement of $\Phi_1\cap \Phi_2$ in $\Phi_i$ for $i=1,2$.
 Define